AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/smart-campaigns/flow-actions/use-add-choice-in-a-flow-step.md

    >[!CAUTION]
    >
    >Only the first matching choice is applied to the flow step.
-Learn how to&nbsp; [reorder "Add Choice" in a flow action](reorder-add-choice-in-a-flow-step.md).
+Learn how to  [reorder "Add Choice" in a flow action](reorder-add-choice-in-a-flow-step.md).

    >[!NOTE]
    >